Pegoku/buckshot-roulette-irl/README.md

 # SoupShot Roulette
 ### (buckshot-roulette-irl)
-recreation of the buckshot roulette using a combination of electronics for Fallout in Shenzhen, this ~~lighthearded~~ very serious project makes sense within the competition's lore.
+Recreation of the buckshot roulette using a combination of electronics for Fallout in Shenzhen, this ~~lighthearded~~ very serious project makes sense within the competition's lore.

 # Context:

 The world is ending!!!
-Resources are scarce and there are too many people (🙁) for shelters.
+Resources are scarce and there is too many people (🙁) for shelters.

 What is the fairest way to reduce population numbers you may ask?
-By **gambling**, but more fair kind of mostly I mean technically.
+By **gambling**, but, more fair... kind of??? mostly; I mean... technically...

 Let's make killing each other a mostly lighthearted game (yay!) by referencing the hit videogame _Buckshot Roulette_.